rugbyprof/2143-ObjectOrientedProgramming/Assignments/Homework-01-lists-dict.md

 If you do not need indices, looping over elements is usually more clear.
 Let’s try this out.

-**1.** In the homework, you reversed rlists iteratively and recursively.
+**`E:`**  In the homework, you reversed rlists iteratively and recursively.
 Let’s reverse Python lists in place, meaning mutate the passed in list itself, instead of returning a new list.
 Why is this solution preferred?

 ```python